Force over Distance: Chapter 21

 It was what he would have done.

-“No,” Rush whispered, responding to Young’s thought.
+“No,” Rush said, responding to Young’s thought.
 “They may try it, but no one, no one is capable of cutting me off from Destiny.”

 Young believed him.
-And that was enough to bring his own mind back under control.
+It was enough to curb the desperation in his thoughts.

 //You have any idea how many of these things we’re dealing with?// Young asked.

-Rush focused on his headache, pulling it to prominence so he could focus on the alien presence.
-Despite his efforts, his sense of them, remained vague, difficult to localize, and painful. //Chloe may be better at this.// “Can you tell how many there are?”
-Rush asked Chloe, his voice low and intent.
+Rush focused on his headache, pulling it to prominence so he could analyze the alien presence.
+Despite his efforts, his sense of them remained vague.
+“Can y’tell how many there are?”
+Rush asked Chloe.

 “Five,” she whispered.
 “Maybe six, all in a group.
 Close.
 Very close.
 Beyond that—there are more.”

-God,” Eli hissed, picking up the datapad that Chloe had dropped and shaking it.
+“God.”
+Eli swiped Chloe’s datapad and shook it.
 “Why aren’t their life signs showing up?
-This thing is a worthless piece of crap.
-Why does this always happen to us?”
+This thing is a worthless piece of crap.”

-A short burst of distant gunfire broke the tomblike silence of the ship.
-They all jumped.
+A burst of distant gunfire broke the tomblike silence of the ship.

-“This is Greer,” Young’s radio cracked and he turned down the volume immediately.
-“We are taking fire.
+Young’s radio crackled to life.
+“This is Greer.
+We’re taking fire.
 I repeat, we are taking fire.”

 Making it back to Destiny without sustaining casualties would be difficult with a trained group of soldiers.
 He had three untrained civilians, one of whom was injured.
 Between them, they had only his assault rifle and handgun.

-Young gave him a short nod before pulling out his handgun and chambering a round.
-He handed the gun to Eli with a brief, “You’ve got our six.
-Don’t fire unless you’re sure you’re going to hit something.”
+Young gave the scientist a short nod, then pulled his sidearm and chambered a round.
+He handed his gun to Eli with a brief, “You’ve got our six.
+Don’t fire unless you’re sure you’ll hit something.”

 “I—yeah.
 Okay.
 I can do that.”

-They were the most vulnerable members of the team.
-Putting them in the middle made sense.
+They were the most vulnerable members of the team; putting them in the middle made sense.
 Plus, Chloe was reassured by the scientist’s presence, and, if he kept her from panicking, so much the better.
-There was a huge drawback the strategy he was choosing, however, because if Rush really went down, Chloe was not strong enough to be able to keep him on his feet.
+There was a drawback the strategy he was choosing, however, because if Rush really went down, Chloe wasn’t strong enough to keep him on his feet.

 They’d cross that bridge if and when they came to it.

-“Okay.”
 Young unslung his rifle.
-He reached over, pulled a crutch out of Rush’s hand and laid it silently on the deck plating.
+He pulled a crutch out of Rush’s hand and laid it silently on the deck plating.

-Chloe pulled the scientist’s arm over her shoulder.
+Chloe ducked under the scientist’s free arm.
 “You promised me something,” she murmured to Rush.

-“It won’t come to that,” he whispered back.
-His thoughts were an edgy, unreadable swirl, but Young could tell that he didn’t like what she’d said.
+“It won’t come to that.”
+Rush’s thoughts were an edgy, unreadable swirl, but Young could tell he hadn’t liked what she’d said.

 “But if it does?
 I’m different than you; you know I am.”